leon4rd/test/README.md

-## How do robots eat guacamole?
-With computer chips.
+## What do you do when your bunny gets wet?
+You get your hare dryer.